 If your Capital One credit card is no longer suited to your needs, upgrading or downgrading to another Capital One product can be a great way to ensure you are still earning rewards that make sense for you without a hit to your credit score.
 When you upgrade or downgrade, you don’t have to close a card or fill out a new application, meaning you essentially get a new card with no hard pull on your credit and no negative impact on your average age of open accounts.

 Plus, it is a great way to adjust how much you spend on credit cards each year.
 If you are paying an annual fee that is too expensive for your current budget – but you still like some of your card’s perks – you can often downgrade to a no-annual-fee version of the card.

-One great example of this is the Capital One® Savor® Cash Rewards Credit Card, which charges a $95 annual fee (waived first year).
+One great example of this is the Capital One® Savor® Cash Rewards Credit Card, which charges a $95 annual fee.
 For cardholders who still want to earn top-notch dining rewards, the SavorOne card offers a similar earning scheme without an annual fee.

 On the flip side, you can upgrade a card to take advantage of better benefits, and then you don’t have to worry about carrying a card you no longer have use for.
 For example, if you applied for the Capital One® Platinum Credit Card as a way to build your credit score, but now qualify for one of Capital One’s many great rewards cards, you can change to a better rewards rate without having to close the Platinum.

 Tips for making the most of your upgrade or downgrade

 - If you are downgrading to a card with a smaller annual fee (or none at all), do so before the fee posts to avoid an extra charge.

 - Check for prequalified offers regularly – either by phone or online – as Capital One evaluates your account on a regular basis.

 - Make sure to read the new card’s terms and conditions carefully before accepting an upgrade or downgrade offer.